AhmadHammad21/AI-Agent/README.md

 ```

-### 4. (Optional) Enable LangSmith for Model Monitoring
+### 3. Add OpenAI API Key

-To enable LangSmith tracing, create a .env file and add your API key and project name:
+Create a .env file and add your API key and project name:
 ```bash
 OPENAI_API_KEY=""
 ```

-# 🚀 Running the Chatbot
+## 🚀 Running the Chatbot

 ### Run the Streamlit Chatbot UI
 ```bash